 6. ‘I bet he’s got terrible feet – all ex-racers have flat feet and cracked hooves.’

-Depends how much they’ve actually raced.
+Well this depends.
 And anyway, ballerinas dance until their feet bleed, and people who run marathons often find their toenails fall off.
 But guess what – they grow again.
 You can make feet better, with careful management and a good diet.
 This stuff ain’t exactly rocket science!